allegraadams/NonProfit-Site/README.md

 ## Getting Started

-The first step with using Tyra is customizing your metadata in `gatsby-config.js`.
+The first step is customizing your metadata in `gatsby-config.js`.

 ```javascript
 siteMetadata: {